Republican Deanna McLaughlin Announces Pledge to Hold Quarterly Town Hall Meetings - Clarksville Online - Clarksville News, Sports, Events and Information

 Deanna married the love of her life, David McLaughlin, in 1992.
 In 1993, they were reassigned to Fort Campbell, where their daughter Kaitlan was born and the McLaughlins have called Montgomery County home ever since.
 David retired after 22 years of service in the United States Army.

 “As your State Representative, I will be transparent, available, and communicative with the citizens of State House District 75.
 I will hold quarterly rotating town hall meetings throughout all parts of State House District 75, Palmyra, Woodlawn, Dotsonville, and Clarksville.
 I will listen to your questions and concerns and do my best to address them.
 I will keep you updated on what is happening in the Tennessee General Assembly and will ask for your input on legislation before I cast my vote.
-If you ever need to contact me, you can email me at Deanna@DeannaMcLaughlinTN.com or call me at 931.326.4251.”
+If you ever need to contact me, you can email me at or call me at 931.326.4251.”

 – Deanna McLaughlin

-If you would like more information about this topic, please email the campaign at info@DeannaMcLaughlinTN.com
+If you would like more information about this topic, please email the campaign at